MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * result (boolean) - Returns `true` if no errors related to this command.

-### UpdateBaseHazardManagementSettings
+### UpdateHazardSettings

 Changes the hazard system settings for Misty's bump and time-of-flight sensors.
+Use this command to enable or disable hazard triggers for all bump or time-of-flight sensors, or to adjust the hazard trigger settings for each sensor individually.

 {{box op="start" cssClass="boxed warningBox"}}
 **Warning:** Our testing shows that Misty cannot safely drive over ledges of greater than 0.06 meters.
 Navigating drops higher than 0.06 meters can cause Misty to tip or fall and become damaged.
 You may find it useful to customize these settings while testing and developing your robot's skills, but DO SO AT YOUR OWN RISK.
 We always recommend working with Misty on her foam block while she's operating on a high surface like a desk or table.
 Always supervise your robot while she is operating in a new environment, and be ready to catch her in the event that she tips over a high ledge.